alphagov/government-service-design-manual/Copy and content/styleguide.md

 -   countries (eg Spain, if applicable)
 -   excluded nations (eg Scotland, if applicable)

-Body text – what it’s for
+Body text – what it's for
 -------------------------

 Give a short, succinct summary of what the consultation is asking people